ManicMiners/docs/_pages/EventChains.md

 	EVENT;
 ```

-- Event chain names follow the same rules as variables.
-They start with an alpha and are followed by optional alpha/digits followed by two semi-colons.
+Event chain names follow the same rules as variables.
+They start with an alpha or underbar and are followed by optional alphas/digits/underbars followed by two semi-colons.
 It is the two semi-colons that identify an Event Chain.
-Do not use any of the reserved works for the event chain name.
-Using a reserved keyword as an event chain name will cause non-deterministic behaviors/errors just like variables. [list of reserved words](_pages/ReservedWords).
+Do not use any of the reserved words for the event chain name.
+Using a reserved keyword as an event chain name may cause undefined behaviors/errors just like variables. [list of reserved words](_pages/ReservedWords).

+>Technically the engine supports names (and variable names) that start with numeric(s) followed by at least one alpha or underbar - but it is really poor practice to do this - it violates modern programming standards.
+You will find this style in only a few older maps and is strongly discouraged.
+Thus it is `STRONGLY` encouraged that your variable names and event chain names start with either an alpha or underbar.

-- The `EVENT` events will execute in order as they are written.
+Within an event chain, the events will execute in order as they are written.

-!> After each event chain there should be an **empty line** to signal the end of the chain.
+> After each event chain there should be an `empty line` to signal the end of the chain.
+See the note below about the technical rules that define the end of event chain.

 Event chains are similar to a subroutine call.
 Using the name will call the chain of events.
 When they have finished, control returns back to the caller.

 ## Init
-The Init or Initialize event chain runs before any trigger can occurr in the level.
-This can be used to setup variables which need modification at runtime.
-The syntax is the same as any other event chain but the chain name must be Init.
+The `init::` event chain runs before any trigger is allowed to fire in the level.
+This may be used to setup variables which need modification at runtime.
+The syntax is the same as any other event chain but the chain name must be init.

 ```
 	init::doStuff;
 ```

 ## tick
-The tick event chain is called by the engine on EVERY engine tick.
+The tick event chain is called by the engine on EVERY engine frame update.
 It is not recommended to be used unless that action taken by the script is very short.
 It would be far less overhead to use a timer that called script on some useful interval.
-Tick is called by the engine on every graphics frame update.
+Tick is called by the engine on every graphics frame update - based on your vsync settings.
+Using tick may significantly impact framerate depending on what your event chain is performing.

 ```
 	tick::doSomethingReallyShortAndFast;